A comprehensive guide on behavioral targeting in 2023

 Data on how users behave and communicate with websites is a valuable way of behavioral segmentation.
 Users spend a lot of time browsing the web, so the information is rich – pages visited, for how long, in which areas.
 Therefore these insights can give a lot of information that is useful to boost engagement and conversions.

 Cookies also work on mobile devices.
 Knowing the potential customer’s behavior on a mobile device can assist in understanding which format and which message could work best in an advertising campaign.

 These web-based insights can be consolidated with social signals, check-ins, and mobile purchases to understand the best way to target audiences.

 Anonymized location can be remarkably valuable for advertisers.
 Particularly when specific and precise.
-Since the early days of bidstream datasets, device behavior can be carefully tracked to build up detailed behavior profiles that can build powerful, behavioral-based segments for advertising.
+Since the early days of midstream datasets, device behavior can be carefully tracked to build up detailed behavior profiles that can build powerful, behavioral-based segments for advertising.

 DMPs and other marketing software can collect large amounts of demographic segmentation information, such as age ranges, interests, and gender, to create a detailed audience profile.
 This process usually works without using any individual’s personal information, but these ranges are utilized to design campaigns that can interact more personally with audiences.